Vindexus/ElectiveAssignment/README.md

 npm run dev
 ```

-App will open in your default browser at `http://localhost:5173/`.
+The app can be visited at `http://localhost:5173/`.
 If that port is in use another will be used.

+You can use `587 583 436` as a valid SIN to test the app.

 ## Running Tests
 Tests are run with `vitest`.
 The tests will stay running and re-run when changes are made to the code.